 Getting an Interview

-I applied online and the process took 3 weeks – interviewed at Concept Technology, Inc..
+I applied online.
+The process took 3 weeks – interviewed at Concept Technology, Inc. (Nashville, TN).

 - The scenarios are pretty difficult.
 They can range from email connectivity to high level network configuration.
-View Answer
+1 Answer

-I applied through other source and the process took a day – interviewed at Concept Technology, Inc. in April 2010.
+I applied through other source.
+The process took a day – interviewed at Concept Technology, Inc. (Nashville, TN) in April 2010.

 - Multiple questions regarding previous and expected earnings.
 1 Answer